MichaelCade/90DaysOfDevOps/Days/day54.md

 Now we are ready to deploy our application to our minikube cluster, this same process will work on any other Kubernetes cluster.

-We need to navigate to our yaml file location and then we can run `kubectl create -f nginx-stateless-demo.yaml` which you then see that 3 objects have been created, we have a namespace, deployment and service.
+We need to navigate to our YAML file location and then we can run `kubectl create -f nginx-stateless-demo.yaml` which you then see that 3 objects have been created, and we have a namespace, deployment and service.

 ![](Images/Day54_Kubernetes3.png)